herereadthis/redwall/src/jekyll_code/_posts/2014-07-18-information-architecture.md

 ---
 layout:         post
-title:          "Create information architecture (IA) for your web application"
+title:          "Create information architecture (IA) for your web application (Part 1)"
 date:           2014-07-18 8:30:10
 permalink:      information-architecture/
 description:    "Information Architecture (IA) as the high-level, structured organization of a site, intended to organize content, facilitate design, and improve user interaction"